iqr-lab/docs/computer-vision/intel-realsense.md

 If you are starting with a new camera, it is recommended to update the firmware to the latest version before beginning development.

-### As of the time of writing, the NUCs require installation from source with a backend bypass.

 ## Installation (Prerequisites)

 **Important**: Ensure that your kernel matches the versions supported by the `librealsense2-dkms` package if you are not installing from source.
 Please refer to the [official documentation](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) for more details.